mtpatter/mtpatter.github.io/_pages/projects.md

 ## Science Clouds, "Data Commons", and Streaming Data Pipelines

-### - Data pipelines for scientists
+### - Scalable pipelines for data products
-Having worked on enough projects to have made a ton of mistakes, I have a number of resources for lessons learned, use cases, tutorials, and recommendations for building data science pipelines and environments for scientists.
+Having worked on enough projects to have made a ton of mistakes, I have a number of resources for lessons learned, use cases, tutorials, and recommendations for building data science pipelines and analysis environments.

 * [Cloud architecture for the data scientist: Deploying machine learning pipelines to production](https://2020.indycloudconf.com/talks/cloud-architecture-for-the-data-scientist-deploying-machine-learning-pipelines-to-production/) - a talk at Indy Cloud Conf 2020 - stay tuned for the recording
 * [Building a newsfeed from the Universe: Data streams in astronomy](https://www.confluent.io/kafka-summit-san-francisco-2019/building-a-newsfeed-from-the-universe-data-streams-in-astronomy/) - a use case talk I gave at Kafka Summit 2019